project-ncl/bacon/guide/build-config.md

   - <dependency 2 by name>

   buildPodMemory: <number> # Optional: use if you want to override the default memory inside a builder pod. e.g buildPodMemory: 6

-  # and https://github.com/project-ncl/project-manipulator/blob/master/README.md#usage for syntax and other flags you can use
+  # see https://github.com/project-ncl/project-manipulator/blob/master/README.md#usage for syntax and other flags you can use
   alignmentParameters: # Optional: if you want to add parameters to the alignment invocation.
   # These 3 flags are the default behaviour if none are set.
 BREW_BUILD_VERSION in build-config will match x.y.z-redhat-00001
   # and Post-alignment SCM Tag will match x.y.z-redhat-00001-gitcommmitSHA
   - '-DversioningStrategy=HYPHENED'
   - '-DversionIncrementalSuffix=redhat'
-  # PNC overrides manully set value with its own default '5'
+  # PNC forces default padding=5
   - '-DversionIncrementalSuffixPadding=5'
   # can also set a package scope if applicable
   - '-DpackageScope=redhat'